 Josh explained that these are the interim options.
 The Bureau wanted to discuss other the options with all state construction committees before deciding whether to issue new guidance in June.
 The option, if state committees agree, is to use the lowest minimum score stated specifically in a crosswalk.
 That would provide a single number, which is easier to administer, and include the most candidates.
 The risk, he stated, is that the lowest equivalent score could turn out to be lower than the original Accuplacer Classic, once further national data becomes available.

-The committee declined to suspend its Arithmetic requirement and declined to assess Elementary Algebra in lieu of Arithmetic.
-The committee expressed frustration with the differing Arithmetic scores between technical colleges and claimed requiring different scores appears discriminatory.
-The committee asked the Bureau to average the scores into a single score.
+Action: The committee declined to suspend its Arithmetic requirement and declined to assess Elementary Algebra in lieu of Arithmetic.